0-Ioniel-0/0-Ioniel-0/README.md

-- 👋 Hi, Ioniel
+- 👋 Hi, My name is Ioniel
-- 👀 I’m interested in Bash, Python and R
+- 👀 I’m interested in Bash, Python and R (bioinformatics)
 - 🌱 I’m currently learning all of the above, also Evolutionary Biology

 <!---